 The Company’s source of water for public consumption and for irrigation purposes comes from groundwater under its service area.
-The water is extracted through thirteen well sites, seven of which are potable and 6 of which are designated for irrigation purposes only.
+The water is extracted through thirteen well sites, six of which are potable and seven of which are designated for irrigation purposes only.
 The irrigation wells serve the largest grove in the Company’s area, and the Pauma Valley Country Club golf course.
 The potable wells are pumped into the delivery system and stored in the Company’s two steel reservoir tanks.

 Upon formation, the Company utilized an open reservoir but has since abandoned the site and replaced it with two welded steel water storage tanks.
 The smaller tank was installed in 1966 and has a capacity of 175,000 gallons of water.
 The larger tank was installed in 1978 and holds 1.5 million gallons of water.

-Infrastructure Service Charges on the monthly Company billing system help cover the cost of replacing older service meters as they wear out.
+Infrastructure Service Charges on the monthly Company billing help cover the cost of replacing older service meters as they wear out.
 Routine maintenance and replacement of the water meters is another Capital Improvement project always under consideration.

 Backflow is a term used to describe a condition where water flows through a water line in the opposite direction from which it was intended to flow.
 Backflow prevention devices are designed to protect the system.
 State law requires the installation of Backflow Prevention devices on all premises in the following categories: